shellyln/liyad/README.md

 },
 ```

-In `webpack >= 5`, the extension in the request is mandatory for it to be fully specified
+On `webpack >= 5`, the extension in the request is mandatory for it to be fully specified
 if the origin is a '*.mjs' file or a '*.js' file where the package.json contains '"type": "module"'.